-Included: flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach and business-class rail; hotel accommodation as described below; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Included: Travel by private coach and businessclass rail; hotel accommodation as described below; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Accommodation.
 Hotel Tiferno, Città di Castello (hoteltiferno.it): a central 4-star hotel, renovated respecting the original architecture; a successful blend of old and new, with helpful staff.
 Hotel Santa Maria Novella, Florence (hotelsantamarianovella.it): a delightful 4-star hotel in a very central location.
-Hotel De La Ville, Milan (delavillemilano.com): a 4-star Belle Epoque-style hotel excellently located 50 metres from the Duomo.
+Rosa Grand Hotel, Milan (starhotels.com/en/our-hotels/rosa-grand-milan): a smart 4-star hotel excellently located directly behind the Duomo.
+Rooms are well appointed in a clean, modern style.
 Single rooms throughout are doubles for sole use.